yashweblife/ImageClassifier/README.md

 #### Misconception
 In our primitive model, what it doesn't do is object classification.
-It doesn't take a look at an entire image and to look for specific objects.
+It doesn't take a look at an entire image and look for specific objects.
 We are also not using neural networks for this project currently.
 All we are doing is using the distance formula.